boushrabettir/Red-In-Right/README.md

 # Red In Right

-A 2D Unity game inspired by the Matrix.
-Each level has a more scary enviornment, although the surroundings are almost the same.
+A 2D Unity platform styled game inspired by the Matrix.

 # Interactables